Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Bases.typ

 	  vec(x'_(1), x'_(2), dots.v, x'_(n))_(cal(B')) =
 	  P vec(x'_(1), x'_(2), dots.v, x'_(n))_(cal(B')) $

-	The matrix $P$, that has the vector representation of one basis with respect to the other as its columns, is the desired matrix.
+	The matrix $P$, that has the coordinate representation of one basis with respect to the other as its columns, is the desired matrix.
 	Multiplying both sides of the equation with $P^(-1)$ gives the second equality.
 ]

 #exercise[